ExinOne/support.exinone.com/docs/Features/EPC.md

 - EPC (ExinOne Point Coin) is a reward point on the ExinOne platform that can be used for Exin-related services.

-- The main use of EPC is to offset the transaction fees on ExinOne.
+- The primary use of EPC is to offset the transaction fees on ExinOne.
 100 EPC can offset the transaction fee worth 1 USDT.

 ------